AnarchyEcho/dotfiles/README.md

-# 💤 LazyVim
+# 💤 LazyVim in the EchoDev flavour

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ## Prereqs